bjschafer/letstry.science/content/posts/apt-reprepro-gitlab.md

 Take the *private* key and create a GitLab CI variable of type **File**, and name it `APT_SSH_PRIVATE_KEY`.
 Make sure that there is an empty line at the bottom of the variable's contents.

-If you're looking to build from multiple places, I'd set the variable on a group level so that it can propogate down to all child projects.
+If you're looking to build from multiple places, I'd set the variable on a group level so that it can propagate down to all child projects.

 ## Publishing template